 The Community Involvement award is aimed at commercial businesses than can demonstrate how they combine business success with involvement in their community, in ways which go beyond their core business strategy.

-Initiative – give examples of local projects that your business has been instrumental in initiating or in which it has had a leading role from the outset;
+Initiative – examples of local projects that your business has been instrumental in initiating or in which it has had a leading role from the outset;

-Company Involvement – give evidence of the support of the company management in supporting community or charity projects and whether staff are actively encouraged to become involved.
+Company Involvement – evidence of the support of the company management in supporting community or charity projects and whether staff are actively encouraged to become involved.
 Are there staff incentives to support community projects and charities?;

-Impact – give details of how projects in which you have been actively involved have directly benefited the local community;
+Impact – details of how projects in which you have been actively involved have directly benefited the local community;

 Education – does your business support local education, whether at primary, secondary, further or higher level?